open-cluster-management-io/enhancements/enhancements/sig-architecture/33-hosted-deploy-mode/README.md

 A real use case would be: The hub cluster is installed in a **private network** while the managed cluster is in a public cloud. right now, the managed cluster cannot connect to the hub cluster. **It also means deployments on managed cluster can not apply any resources to the hub cluster directly**.

-But with our proposal, as you can see in the above diagram: The components of cluster-manager and the components of klusterlet are installed in the same cluster -- the management cluster which is also in the private cloud.
+But with our proposal, as you can see in the above diagram: The components of cluster-manager and the components of klusterlet are installed in the same cluster -- the hosting cluster which is also in the private cloud.

-Therefore, instead of applying resources such as `ManagedCluster`  from the managed cluster in the private cluster, the klusterlet is applying the resources from the management cluster, and the hub cluster is accessible for the management cluster.
+Therefore, instead of applying resources such as `ManagedCluster`  from the managed cluster in the private cluster, the klusterlet is applying the resources from the hosting cluster, and the hub cluster is accessible for the hosting cluster.

 #### Minimize the permission of the external kubeconfig

-In Detached mode, users are required to provide a external-hub/managed-kubeconfig, klusterlet-operator will use this kubeconfig to create roles, service accounts, rolebindings with the minimum permission that the registration/work needs in the hub/managed cluster, and retrieve a token from the secret that the created service account relates in the hub/managed cluster to construct the external hub/managed cluster kubeconfig for registration and work.
+In Hosted mode, users are required to provide an `external-hub/managed-kubeconfig`, klusterlet-operator will use this kubeconfig to create roles, service accounts, rolebindings with the minimum permission that the registration/work needs in the hub/managed cluster, and retrieve a token from the secret that the created service account relates in the hub/managed cluster to construct the external hub/managed cluster kubeconfig for registration and work.

 ### API Changes